dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &filter=AMpUYgxuCaE&ou=DiszpKrYNg8;yMCshbaVExv

-A query for instances where one attribute is included in the response and one attribute us used as a filter:
+A query for instances where one attribute is included in the response and one attribute is used as a filter:

     /api/33/trackedEntityInstances.json?filter=zHXD5Ve1Efw:EQ:A
       &filter=AMpUYgxuCaE:LIKE:Road&ou=DiszpKrYNg8